YoobeeWebTutors/javascript-manual/07-functions.md

 ---
-Title: Functions
+title: 07 – Functions
-layout: post
+layout: page
 ---
-# Functions

 <!--  SY 27/1/15
  you may well get into these points in later chapters, but these  have spring to mind while I'm reading this for the first time